 Community health centers (CHCs) are bringing affordable addiction treatment closer to more patients than ever.
 For many, community health centers are the first resource they turn to for addiction help.
 The Substance Abuse and Mental Health Services Administration reports that in 2016, 50% of those seeking addiction treatment went to a CHC first.
 In 2016 alone, more than 1.2 million patients entered addiction treatment through a CHC.

 If you have a drug addiction, there are treatment options available.
 You do not have to suffer alone.
-Many people with drug addiction find help with the help of community health centers.
+You can choose a rehab center near you, and if privacy is an issue, you can consider centers like The Dawn (an opiate rehab Thailand) to get the necessary treatment.
+Many people with drug addiction also find help with community health centers.
 Community health centers are low-cost, high-quality medical care centers that treat patients based on a medical need regardless of their ability to pay.
 These centers can provide free or low-cost health care for eligible patients, such as those uninsured, underinsured, or on Medicare.

 Availability and accessibility of dependence treatment